lawrenceleejr/usmccwebsite/content/_index.md

 **The international muon collider community is a rapidly growing group that enthusiastically welcomes new members.**

-The best way to get involved is to navigate to our [contact](contact/) page and reach out to someone involved.
+The best way to get involved is to navigate to our [contact](contact/) page and reach out to the coordination mailing list, the co-chairs, or the person there who's most closely aligned with your interests.